 If there’s anything a basement is known for, it’s uncomfortable flooring.
 Many homeowners choose not to change their basement flooring due to problems with potential moisture or flooding.

 However, uncomfortable flooring such as cold cement may prevent homeowners or potential homebuyers from wanting to spend time in the space.
 Therefore, a potential solution may be to ensure one’s basement for potential flooding and discuss potential comfortable flooring options with a general contractor.

 Wood flooring may look appealing, but may not be the best choice if your ground level is prone to flooding.
 Instead, consider carpeting for a comfortable flooring option.

 Carpeting is cheaper than hardwood flooring and is therefore easily replaceable should moisture damage it.
 It also doesn’t require additional heating beneath the floorboards for minimal comfort.

 As with rooms upstairs, paint color options and flooring options can have a surprisingly large impact on the style of a finished basement.
-Therefore, to ensure the best ROI, consider choosing lighter or colorful paint options and comfortable flooring during a professional remodel.
+Therefore, to ensure the best ROI, consider choosing lighter or colorful paint options, accents such as bright colored flowers, and comfortable flooring during a professional remodel.